When the Rolling Stones Unplugged for ‘Stripped’

 What's a band to do when they find themselves with a hit album on their hands?
 Why not drop another one right behind it?
-That's basically what the Rolling Stones did after the success of Voodoo Lounge, releasing the live album Stripped in November 1995.

 When Voodoo Lounge arrived a year earlier, the Rolling Stones didn't make a comeback so much as enjoy a strong shot in the arm.
 Producer Don Was encouraged the band to push itself, as songwriters and as musicians, to write and record the sort of classic R&B that made them famous.
 As a result, Voodoo Lounge became a big success, pulling the Stones – still cohesive as ever – into the '90s.